1959–60 Port Vale F.C. season: Finances

 On the financial side, a £1,454 loss was announced despite a £10,352 donation from the Sportsmen's Association.
-Gate receipts had risen by £1,680 due to the Aston Villa game, however average home attendance was down by around 2,000.
+Gate receipts had risen by £1,680 due to the Aston Villa game.
+However, average home attendance was down by around 2,000.
 Wages also increased by a more considerable £7,064, though there was a transfer credit of £3,500.
 There were 22 players retained, Roy Pritchard and Morgan Hunt were not amongst them, leaving for Wellington Town and Boston United respectively.

 In May, the club took a five-match tour of Czechoslovakia.
 They experienced a culture shock, playing with a smaller, 'half-inflated' ball, and finding referees much more strict.
-However the tour was a success and much enjoyed by the players and their hosts.
+However, the tour was a success and was much enjoyed by the players and their hosts.